-I would be grateful if folks could drop a comment in the Disqus thread below, and I’ll also try to compile suggestions here.
+If folks could drop a comment in the Disqus thread below, that would be great.
+I’ve also compiled suggestions here:

 - On Trinketization a recommendation for a book by Wanda Vrasti, Volunteer Tourism in the Global South: Giving Back in Neoliberal Times.
 Hutnyk notes that this was the topic of his first book, The Rumour of Calcutta: Tourism, Charity and the Poverty of Representation.

 - Via Twitter, a recommendation for The Romance of Crossing Borders: Studying and Volunteering Abroad edited by Neriko Musha Doerr & Hannah Davis Taïeb.

 - From Living Anthropologically, it might be helpful to understand the depth of Global Encounters.